About

 Mala Maini

-Mala Maini is a Professor of Viral Immunology and Consultant Physician in viral hepatitis, based in the Institute of Immunity and Transplantation, Division of Infection and Immunity at UCL, London.
-Her lab studies adaptive immunity to hepatitis B, liver cancer and SARS-CoV-2 to inform the development of immunotherapies and vaccines for these major causes of morbidity and mortality.
-Through access to well-characterised patient cohorts, human tissue samples and a variety of models, their studies provide insights into manipulating beneficial and dysfunctional T and B cell responses for improved immunotherapeutic outcomes.
+Mala Maini is a Professor of Viral Immunology and Consultant Physician at UCL’s Institute of Immunity and Transplantation in London.
+Her lab focuses on adaptive immunity to hepatitis B, liver cancer, and SARS-CoV-2, aiming to develop immunotherapies and vaccines.
+Leveraging patient cohorts, human tissues, and models, they explore T and B cell responses.
 The Maini lab has identified novel roles for T cells in aborting viral infection and their regulation in tissues by cross-talk with neighbouring NK cells and myeloid cells.
-Mala was awarded Wellcome Trust Senior Investigator Awards in 2013 and 2019 and elected to the Academy of Medical Sciences in 2016; she enjoys supporting her lab members to obtain fellowships and develop their careers.
-Work in the Maini lab is funded by the Wellcome Trust, Cancer Research UK, ERC Horizon 2020, UKRI/MRC, British Infection Association.
+Mala has received Wellcome Trust Senior Investigator Awards (2013, 2019) and was elected to the Academy of Medical Sciences in 2016.
+Her lab is funded by the Wellcome Trust, Cancer Research UK, ERC Horizon 2020, UKRI/MRC, British Infection Association

 Johan Neyts